grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Yes.
 The diesels exhaust out of them too.
 A boat with a snorkel never has to come up to the surface, you can recharge the batteries from periscope depth."

 "We should look into installing one at some point.
-Maybe after this run.
+Maybe after this job.
 It seems like it would be worth the investment.
 The nighttime surface runs are starting to require too much care and caution for me to feel safe."

 "The funny thing," Hemi continued, "is I also heard that a snorkeling diesel is actually louder on sonar than one running on the surface."

 "You're fucking kidding?"

 Hemi looked at her incredulously.
-Hemi was hardly ever kidding.
+He was hardly ever kidding.
 "Apparently with the whole boat underwater more of the sound of the running engines goes into the water.
 On the surface, some of it escapes into the air.
 Nobody expected that when they came up with the idea of the snorkel, but the boats out in the ocean were suddenly detectable 40 miles off or so on sonar."

 "So once again the newfangled technology doesn't solve a fucking problem, it just creates more options for a captain to have to make fucking decisions about."
 Percy spat.